vinay504/bigspring-hugo-startup-theme/exampleSite/content/english/pricing/_index.md

   price_per: One Time
   info: Best For Bloggers
   services:
-  - Express Service
+  - Splash Screen
-  - Customs Clearance
+  - No Internet Detection
-  - Time-Critical Services
+  - Swipe to refresh
   button:
     enable: true
     label: Get started for free